 The Kent Scholarship for Academic Excellence

 At Kent we recognise, encourage and reward excellence.
 We have created the Kent Scholarship for Academic Excellence.
-Details of the scholarship for 2016 entry have yet to be announced.
-However, for 2015 entry, the scholarship will be awarded to any applicant who achieves a minimum of AAA over three A levels, or the equivalent qualifications as specified on our scholarships pages.
+For 2016 entry, the scholarship will be awarded to any applicant who achieves a minimum of AAA over three A levels, or the equivalent qualifications as specified on our scholarships pages.
+Please review the eligibility criteria on that page.

 Enquire or order a prospectus